EDUCBA Logo

 There are some points that you should keep in your mind while renaming any table in PostgreSQL.
 They are as listed below –

-- Whenever we rename the table, the dependent objects on the table such as views in which that table was used, any foreign keys if that table has, all other constraints and indexes are automatically updated.
+• Whenever we rename the table, the dependent objects on the table, such as views in which that table was used, any foreign keys the table has, and all other constraints and indexes, are automatically updated.

-- In case if you want to rename multiple tables of your database, we cannot fire a single alter command for them.
-Each of the tables needs to be renamed separately using an alter query for each table.
+• If you want to rename multiple database tables, we cannot fire a single alter command for them.
+Each of the tables needs to be renamed separately using an altered query for each table.

-- Whenever a table is renamed, all the contents of the table remain unaffected and are not changed.
+• When you rename a table, all the contents of the table remain unaffected and unchanged.

-- Whenever the table that does not exist is tried to be renamed using if exists statement the execution flow does not go for renaming the table.
-It first checks the presence of the table and raises the notice in its absence and terminates execution.
+• Whenever the table that does not exist is tried to be renamed using the if exists statement, the execution flow does not go for renaming the table.
+It first checks the presence of the table and raises the notice in its absence, and terminates execution.

 Conclusion